leapfrogtechnology/coding-guidelines/docs/python/general.md

         + Use DBAPI drivers such as `pyodbc`, `sqlite`, `mysqlclient` etc only when you donot want `sqlalchemy` dependency or when you are very performance conscious.
 While the API will be mostly compatible for this as python has DBAPI specification.
 Parameters binding and some methods may be incompatible or unavailable. **sqlalchemy core is recommended.**
     - `requests` for http request stuff.
         + `aiohttp` or `httpx` are also good.
     - `attrs` for data oriented objects and classes design.
+If you don't want to use `dataclasses`.
     - `pytest` for tests.